Skip to Main Content

 • Citi credit cards with intro APR offers include the Citi Simplicity® Card, Citi® Diamond Preferred® Card, Citi Double Cash® Card and Citi Rewards+® Card.

 Citi offers some of the longest introductory APRs for balance transfers on the market.
-With some Citi cards, you save money on interest for up to 21 months — which may be enough time to pay off all of your high-interest credit card debt.
+With some Citi cards, you can save money on interest for up to 21 months — which may be enough time to pay off all of your high-interest credit card debt.
 Some Citi cards also extend 0 percent intro APRs to purchases, while others offer cash back for each dollar you spend.

 Finding the right balance transfer card can help you save money and get your finances on track.
 Here’s a breakdown of what you should know about Citi balance transfer cards and the steps you need to take to consolidate your credit card debt.